antimof/UxPlay/README.txt

-The older method which does not drop late video frames worked well on more powerful systems, and is still available with the UxPlay option "`-vsync no`"; this method is adapted to "live streaming", and may be better when Using UxPlay as a second monitor for a Mac computer, for example, while the new default timestamp-based method is best for watching a video, to keep lip movements and voices synchronized.
+The older method which does not drop late video frames worked well on more powerful systems, and is still available with the UxPlay option "`-vsync no`"; this method is adapted to "live streaming", and may be better when using UxPlay as a second monitor for a Mac computer, for example, while the new default timestamp-based method is best for watching a video, to keep lip movements and voices synchronized.
 (Without use of timestamps, video will eventually lag behind audio if it